 Field-hunting tip

-Look in dolomitic marble cavities country — that is the host setting where rathite typically forms.
+Look in dolomitic marble cavities country, the host setting where rathite typically forms.
 If you start seeing realgar, orpiment, pyrite in float, you are in the right ground.
 Field specimens usually show a prismatic, striated, tabular crystals habit, so train your eye for that shape before scanning the outcrop.